Summer 2026 Courses have arrived!

 Credit hours: 2

-How to introduce, explore, and understand Earth systems, processes, and environment; use of experiential, immersive, and place-based approaches to build confidence with subject matter and deepen understanding of landforms, landscapes, climate, geology, and geologic time; for in-service teachers, pre-service teachers, and informal educators
+This course introduces Earth systems, processes, and environments through experiential, immersive, and place-based approaches.
+These methods build confidence with the subject matter and deepen understanding of landforms, landscapes, climate, geology, and geologic time.
+The course is designed for in-service teachers, pre-service teachers, and informal educators.

 Credit hours: 2